cs-ed/impacts-LNguyen64/README.md

 Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
 Also describe how the course plan will help long-term goals in addressing computing impacts on society.

+App development is big business and new apps by aspiring entrepreneurs and inventors continue to come out each day.
+Some of the best apps involve ways to improve peoples's lives.
+They can also build empathy.
+I hope that after watching these videos, students would have a better understanding and empathy for people with